deltamodders/modding-standard/README.md

 ```
 ## License
 This standard is licensed under a modified version of the EUPL, _EUPL-1.2-DELTAMOD_.
 Read it [here](./LICENSE.txt).

-**TLDR: The license allows Deltamod makers to remove your right to use the standard.**
+**TLDR: The license allows Deltamod makers to remove your right to use the standard, but we pledge to only use it when highly needed.**